David Berkowitz's apartment

 The one-bedroom studio, which overlooks the Hudson River, is situated at the end of a hallway on the top floor.

-Berkowitz initially claimed that he was receiving orders from a demon that was inside of his neighbor's dog.
+Berkowitz initially claimed that he was receiving orders from a demon that was inside his neighbor's dog.

 The neighbor in question was Sam Carr, who owned a black Labrador retriever.